1940s 10" Lathes Sheldon 11" & 12" Lathes Late 13" Lathe

 Early 10-inch Lathes Sheldon Miller "Walking Stick" Lathe

-Handbooks, Manuals & Parts Lists are available for Sheldon Lathes
+Handbooks, Manuals & Parts Lists are available for most Sheldon Lathes

 If you have a fine-condition Sheldon lathe of any type